Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 Analyzing document content with `3.1.x`:

-> NOTE: With version `3.1.x` of the library this method was called with a `language` keyword argument to hint at the language for the document, whereas in version `3.2.x` of the library `locale` is used for this purpose.
+> NOTE: With version `3.1.x` of the library this method had an optional `language` keyword argument to hint at the language for the document, whereas in version `3.2.x` of the library `locale` is used for this purpose.

 ```python
 with open(path_to_sample_forms, "rb") as f: